Louis Hansen

 -

-Nonprofit newsroom claims state Department of Criminal Justice Services improperly withheld names, records of law enforcement officers.
+Nonprofit newsroom claims state Department of Criminal Justice Services improperly withheld names and records of law enforcement officers, preventing the public from tracking wayward cops.

 -